hryarih32/MediaCatalogBot/SETUP_INSTRUCTIONS.md

 *   **PC Control Issues:**
     *   Confirm `PC_CONTROL_ENABLED = True` in `data/config.py`.
     *   Ensure the `pyautogui` and `pycaw` (for advanced volume) libraries were installed correctly from `requirements.txt`.
 On some Linux systems, `pyautogui` may have additional X11 dependencies.
+*   **`[Errno 11001] getaddrinfo failed` / `telegram.error.NetworkError`:** This usually indicates a DNS resolution problem or network connectivity issue on the machine hosting the bot.
+Check your internet connection, DNS server settings (try public DNS like `8.8.8.8` or `1.1.1.1`), and firewall settings.